scil/LaravelFly/readme.md

  .  | technique | work to maintaining relations of cloned objects to avoid Stale Reference
 ------------ |------------ | ------------
-laravel-swoole  | clone app contaniner and objects to make them safe | more work (as app,event...are cloned) LaravelFly Mode Map |  refactor most official objects to make them safe on their own | few work (as only url is cloned by default)
+laravel-swoole  | clone app contaniner and objects to make them safe | more work (as app,event...are cloned) LaravelFly Mode Map |  refactor most official objects to make them safe on their own | few work ( only url is cloned by default)

+In LaravelFly, another benefit of non-cloned objects is allowing some improvements, such as event listeners cache, route middlewares cache.

 ### 2. [laravel-s](https://github.com/hhxsv5/laravel-s)